-Today there are over 300,000 pools in Arizona alone, and it’s estimated that the average pool of 10,000 to 15,000 gallons will lose the entirety of its contents every year thanks to pool water evaporation.
-While some pool owners may have accepted their pool losing water as part of the cost of having a pool, we know firsthand that many of those thousands of gallons that are lost every year can be salvaged and saved.
+The average pool in Arizona houses about 10,000 to 15,000 gallons of water—and your pool will lose nearly all of it in the course of a year thanks to pool water evaporation.
+While some pool owners may have accepted losing pool water as part of the cost of having a pool, there are actually a number of ways you can cut down on this number.

 The first of the pool solutions is a classic that far too few pool owners take advantage of: their pool cover.
 When pool owners cover their pool with a swimming pool cover, they can reduce the amount of evaporation by up to 95%!
 Pool covers come with a host of other benefits, including:

 In Arizona desert regions, pool covers tend to retain heat.
 Consider a reflective pool cover to curb any heat retention, keeping the pool water comfortable for swimming.
-There’s also a new type of pool cover, a “liquid pool cover,” is now on the market.
+In recent years, a new type of cover called a liquid pool cover has become more popular.
 These are either silicon or isopropyl-alcohol-based and they work by forming an incredibly thin layer of molecules on the surface of the water.
 Many manufacturers of these products claim that they’ll reduce your water evaporation anywhere from 30% to 50%.

 Timers can be installed to standardize how often your pool pump runs and how often pool features run as well.
-Timers will keep your pool pumping consistently and helps keep water fountains, waterfalls, and water slides off when not in use since aeration increases evaporation.
+Aeration increases evaporation, so use timers to keep your pool pumping consistently and while turning water fountains, waterfalls and water slides off when they aren’t being actively used

 A good solution for preventing pool evaporation is reducing the amount of splashing water.
 This can be done without sacrificing summer pool fun.
 When filling your pool, be sure to not overfill to minimize potential loss.
 Check pool fill valves regularly.
 A fill valve can get stuck and overfill your pool, especially when you’re out of town for summer vacation.

 Pool owners that maintain chemicals properly reduce the frequency of draining a pool.
-Pools seldom require draining so ask or hire a professional before doing so.
+Pools seldom require draining, so ask or hire a professional pool service company in Phoenix before doing so.
 Sometimes, pool service companies can even perform maintenance or repairs without having to drain your pool.